MobilityFirst/gigapaxos/README.md

 Reconfigurators form the "control plane" of giagpaxos while actives form the "data plane" that is responsible for executing client requests.

-For the single machine test, you can leave the default gigapaxos.properties file as above unchanged with 3 actives and 3 reconfigurators even though we won't really be using the reconfigurators at all.
+For the single machine test, except for the <tt>APPLICATION</tt> change, you can leave the default gigapaxos.properties file above unchanged with 3 actives and 3 reconfigurators even though we won't really be using the reconfigurators at all.

 Run the servers as follows from the top-level directory: